 Many families have special traditions when it comes to major holidays, but what about some silly or out of the ordinary ways to celebrate the everyday.

 In our family, we have a few quirky yearly traditions.
 The one they look forward to the most is getting to have ice cream for breakfast on the last day of school.
 Then there is also our summer movies by the pool where we put together a popcorn bar.
-The kids each get to pick their favorite mix-ins and Juicy Juice flavors for a fun family treat!
+The kids each get to pick their favorite mix-ins for a fun family treat!

 Here are a few other ideas:

 - Waffles or pancakes for dinner (often served with sprinkles and various other fun toppings)